shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

 ## Conclusion

-We have created a new index category into Elasticsearch.
+We have created a new index category in Elasticsearch.
 We were able to fill it with data (by a cron or immediately after a row is changed).

-Categories can be marked for export (from different part of the application, integration with IS, ...) and only such categories can be exported.
+Categories can be marked for export (from different parts of the application, integration with IS, etc.), and only such categories can be exported.

-From now you are able to use Elasticsearch as a data source (data providing functionality is needed to be implemented) instead of PostgreSQL which will improve the performance of your application.
+From now you are able to use Elasticsearch as a data source (data providing functionality is needed to be implemented) instead of PostgreSQL, which will improve the performance of your application.